 To understand how AI is applied in taxation, Cas Milner and Bjarne Berg (2017) believe that AI’s role in taxation is like a software that can automatically adapt to the input of different content and make judgments without specific instructions .
-While AI robots acting as tax accountants is currently believed to be unlikely, they can perform various roles, such as assisting tax auditors in detecting errors, classifying accounts and transactions, assessing tax audit risks, and proposing favorable tax strategies within the framework of complex global laws.
+While AI robots acting as tax accountants is currently believed to be unlikely, they can perform various roles, such as assisting tax auditors in detecting errors, classifying accounts and transactions, assessing tax audit risks, and increasingly propose favorable tax strategies within the framework of complex global laws.
 There are many prospects for applying AI in taxation.
-Below, we briefly discuss the application and development in AI in some of the most successful accounting firms.
+It is instructive to consider some of the most successful accounting firms.
+Below, we briefly discuss their application and development in AI.

-Another example is that KPMG's official website recently reported the launch
+KPMG’s official website recently reported the launch of “Tax Service,” an

 Figure 1.
 The future-state ecosystem.

-of “Tax Service,” an intelligence tax product that assists Chinese companies to solve automated tax compliance problems.
+intelligence tax product that assists Chinese companies to solve automated tax compliance problems.
 In China’s tax system, policy changes are frequent and complex.
-If the tax information or the review process is missed or skipped without the help of AI, serious tax risks and consequences could result, which can be avoided by using AI that can integrate accounting system and conform to the current policy to speed up tax declaration process.
+If the tax information or the review process is omitted without the help of AI, serious tax risks and consequences could result, which can be avoided by using AI that can integrate and conform to the current policy to speed up tax declaration process.
 In addition, KPMG’s “Tax Service” product can perform automatic preparation of VAT and corporate income tax returns, as well as local additional tax calculation tables, trend analysis, and the timely detection of potential errors, risks, or abnormal conditions .

 3. The Development of AI in China

 In China, with the development of AI, more standardized policies have emerged, like the “New Generation Artificial Intelligence Development Plan.”
-AI is a new and strategic technology that leads the future, enhances the country’s competitiveness, and maintains national security, undoubtedly positive influences on the development of AI.
+AI is a new and strategic technology that leads the future, enhances the country’s competitiveness, and maintains national security, undoubtedly a positive influence on the development of AI.

 China has begun to promote AI in taxation.
 In Guangdong, a tax robot has been introduced.
-It has completed a total of 12,000 times of cases similar to human-computer transections in reality for individual, industrial, and commercial taxpayers.
+It has completed a total of 12,000 times similar to human-computer transections in reality and has handled regular business for 660 individual, industrial, and commercial taxpayers.
 Its contribution accounts for 54.91% of regular business, thereby halving the workload for, and reducing the burden on, civil servants .
-Additionally, in the Dianbai District of Maoming City, Guangdong Province, the Taxation Bureau Office has introduced China’s first “face-to-face tax” intelligent robot.
+In the Dianbai District of Maoming City, Guangdong Province, the Taxation Bureau Office has introduced China’s first “face-to-face tax” intelligent robot.
 It can collect taxpayer information, such as their face photo, ID card, and contact number through scanners during process of date submission; once this information is authenticated, the taxpayer’s identity can be verified, which improves efficiency .
 Meanwhile, the “taxation bureau of Shanghai Fengxian District” operates the “Fengxian Tax” WeChat public forum and mobile phone tax software, enabling taxpayers to check tax-related information concerning, for example, policy updates, tax processes, and information disclosure .
-Moreover, in the Shijingshan District National Taxation Bureau of Beijing, taxpayers can consult the Lingyun robot.
-That listens to questions posed by taxpayers, processes the information, responds to their queries, and makes judgments on the problems they present.
-The development of AI “voice answering” is already very advanced in this field, drawing on several advanced technologies such as Lingyun speech recognition which recognizes spoken questions answers, and understands semantic means of spoken questions and answers.
+In the Shijingshan District National Taxation Bureau of Beijing, taxpayers can consult the Lingyun robot.
+It listens to questions posed by taxpayers, processes the information, and responds to their queries, making judgments on the problems they present.
+The development of AI “reply by voice” is already very advanced in this field, drawing on several advanced technologies. such as: Lingyun speech recognition which recognizes spoken questions and answers and semantic understanding which recognizes meaning of spoken questions and answers.
 With continuing adjustments, these technologies will be near perfection .

 4. Global Developments